-Sitting regally amidst 400 acres of greenery, gardens trailing down to the river Thames, it is easy to see why Cliveden has become muse to so many writers including HG Wells, JM Barrie, George Bernard Shaw and Rudyard Kipling.
-In the eighteenth century Alexander Pope described the stately home as “the bower of wanton Shrewsbury and love” – a reference to its conception by the Duke of Buckingham as a love monument to his mistress, the Countess of Shrewsbury.
+In the 18th century Alexander Pope described the stately home as ‘the bower of wanton Shrewsbury and love’ – a reference to its conception by the Duke of Buckingham as a love monument to his mistress, the Countess of Shrewsbury.

-From its dawn in the 1660s Cliveden has been the setting of many dramas – tragic, scandalous and politically momentous – that have defined or destabilized the state of the nation.
+From its inception in the 1660s, Cliveden has been the setting of many dramas – tragic, scandalous and politically momentous – that have defined or destabilised the state of the nation.
 Last year, Cliveden was the subject of international interest when Meghan Markle stayed on the night before her wedding to Prince Harry.

 When the Duke of Buckingham bought Cliveden in 1666, he transformed two modest hunting lodges into a magnificent mansion commanding majestic views high above its landscaped gardens down to the river.